13 Thanksgiving Activities for Kids & Your Family (Easy Ideas to Celebrate & Give Back)

 Watch or rent one of our favorites, A Charlie Brown Thanksgiving for some of the best Thanksgiving activities for kids.
 While it may not be completely historically accurate, it does make the Thanksgiving story a little more relatable for little ones.

 If you’d prefer a more recent movie, check out your local movie theater for Thanksgiving Day showtimes of new movies.
-B&B Theaters, has several Kansas City area locations.
+B&B Theatres, has several Kansas City area locations.

 Thanksgiving Printables & Word Search